jordankaiser/documentation-drupal/chapter1/content-modeling/content-types.md

 A popular module, [Paragraphs](https://www.drupal.org/project/paragraphs), adjusts this functionality.
 The user will choose a Content Type as before but then, instead of being presented with a selection of fields, the user is presented with the ability to choose from a drop-down of different types of content.
 This allows the user to customize the types of data on a Content Type.

+## Use

+Content Types are what you use to create a new page on a site.
+To do so navigate to Content &gt; Add Content &gt; \[Content Name\] and your new page will be created.

+## Modification of a Content Type

+To modify the properties of a Content Type navigate to Structure &gt; Content Types.
+There you will see the current Content Types available and the options you've got to modify them.

+### Manage Fields

+This is where you go to edit the fields the user see's.
+You set the Label for the field here as well as Help Text.
+Also available are the Field Settings adjustments which is used to adjust the allowed number of values for the field.